EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 see {{confidentiality}} for details.

-In addition to these basic components, a fourth mechanism provides a client with the ability to learn resource metadata from the origin prior to making a request for specific resources.
+In addition to these basic components, a fourth mechanism provides a client with the ability to learn resource metadata from the primary server prior to making a request for specific resources.
 This can dramatically improve performance where a client needs to acquire multiple delegated resources.

 No new mechanisms are described in this document; the application of several existing and separately-proposed protocol mechanisms to this problem is